ShaunOchenduszko/COVID-19-Dashboard/README.md

  - Data was then transformed and filtered utilizing SQLAlchemy ORM tools to construct our datasets for our graphs

 ### Step 2 - Visualizations
-Use Plotly,js and Leaflet.js to build interactive charts for the dashboard
+Use Plotly.js and Leaflet.js to build interactive charts for the dashboard

+ - Create a Date Drop-Down using data from the date route

- - Create a Map with markers using data from the date route
+ - Map with Markers using data from the date route
      - Using Cases, Deaths, Case Per 100, Death Per 100, Vaccination Percentage, Unemployment, and Population

+ - Create a State Drop-Down using data from the state route

  - Create a Line Graph of Cases over Time